 The crux of the matter is that taking good care of your oral hygiene and not losing any teeth can eventually lead to a healthier and longer life.

 Tips for keeping your teeth healthy

 A very common cause of tooth problems is improper brushing.
 You might be brushing twice a day but find that you are still suffering from tooth decay due to incorrect brushing techniques.
-You can read our article about proper brushing if you have any doubts.
+You can learn how to brush your teeth correctly if you have any doubts.

 Additionally, you may also follow the tips mentioned below: